-Knowledge of human anatomy and physiology; emergency medical treatment to include CPR; aseptic and surgical technique; infection control, communicable diseases; medical ethics and legal aspects; operation and maintenance of therapeutic equipment; medical terminology; transportation of the sick and injured.
+Knowledge: Knowledge of human anatomy and physiology; emergency medical treatments to include CPR; aseptic and surgical technique; infection control, communicable diseases; medical ethics and legal aspects; operation and maintenance of therapeutic equipment; medical terminology; transportation of the sick and injured.

-Knowledge of current hospital and pre-hospital protocols in order to asses, plan, implement, and evaluate care of patients in hospital and pre-hospital settings.
-The EMT-P will be required to assist with patients care within the ED when note performing emergency response or transport services.
+Knowledge of current hospital and pre-hospital protocols in order to assess, plan, implement, and evaluate care of patients in hospital and pre-hospital settings.
+The EMT-P will be required to assist with patient care within the ED when not performing emergency response or transport services.

 Knowledge and skill in cardiopulmonary resuscitation and advanced life saving measured used to initiate resuscitation measures when necessary and assist unit in providing support measure.

-A current, valid paramedic license and certification from the National Registry of Emergency Medical Technicians (NREMT).
+A current, valid paramedic license and certification from the National Registry of Emergency Medical Technicians (NRMET).

 Current certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), and Pre-hospital Trauma Life Support (PHTLS).